-Next, start the client application (Word, Excel, VB, etc.) and open its VBA editor or equivalent tool (Tools ⇒ Macro ⇒ Visual Basic Editor or Developer ⇒ Visual Basic for Office 2007).
-Add a reference to "AccuTerm 7 MultiValue Server" (Tools ⇒ References).
+Next, start the client application (Word, Excel, VB, etc.) and open its VBA editor or equivalent tool (e.g., for Excel, select Developer ⇒ Visual Basic).
+Add a reference to "AccuTerm 8 MultiValue Server" (Tools ⇒ References).
 Note: it is not strictly necessary to add the reference, but doing so allows for automatic parameter type checking and provides a slight performance increase.
-If you do not add the reference, declare your server object variable as type object rather than as atMvsvr7.server.
+If you do not add the reference, declare your server object variable as type object rather than as atmvsvr80.server.
 Next, add a module (Insert ⇒ Module).
 In your Sub or Function, declare a variable for the server object:

-Dim MVServerObject As atMVSvr7.Server
+Dim MVServerObject As Object